jeflem/ananke/doc/src/container-admins.md

 #### Install Tensorflow

 To install TensorFlow run `/opt/install/tensorflow.sh` in the container's root shell.
-Note that this will downgrade Python to version 3.10 to resolve package conflicts.

 The install script also runs some TensorFlow commands to test the installation.
 Carefully check the output for errors.